 Obesity has been identified as a risk factor for COVID-19 hospitalization in patients under 60.[*] This means that the COVID-19 infection tends to be more severe in obese individuals.

 These days, in industrialized countries, not only is food overly abundant, but we don’t have to work very hard (or at all) to get it.
 Therefore, it’s very easy to overconsume.
 Processed foods are designed to be highly palatable and tend to be energy dense (high calories), yet devastatingly low in immune-supporting vitamins, minerals, and phytonutrients.
-Consuming highly palatable, energy dense food is a recipe for obesity.
+These foods also tend to be high in refined carbohydrates, which stimulate obesity-promoting hormonal pathways.
+Consuming highly palatable, energy dense, nutrient deficient, refined carbohydrate food is a recipe for obesity.

 What is Obesity?